Enrollment for Fall, 2023 will begin in March

 We are an indoor/outdoor school (mostly), and require appropriate play clothing for all types of weather conditions.
 Our work is often messy so spare clothing is a must.
 We make snack each day, usually with the children, and it is available around 10:30.
 It is usually self-serve but also family style.
 Children are encouraged to pass things around and help each other.

 We have a lot of experience and a deep understanding of child development.
-We are able to view naturally occurring conflicts as learning opportunities, and are skilled at guiding children through the process of finding solutions to problems.
+We are able to view naturally occurring conflicts as learning opportunities and are skilled at guiding children through the process of finding solutions to problems.
 We love to share our knowledge with parents, as this is a most important life skill.

-We have a bottom line expectation of physical and emotional safety for all.
+We have a bottom-line expectation of physical and emotional safety for all.

 For the kids who are interested, we offer opportunities to work on math, reading, and writing skills.
 About 1/3 of our children go on to Apple Blossom (fairly academic), about 1/3 to Waldorf-inspired schools, and about 1/3 split into private, charter, or home school programs.
 We find that we accommodate all of our families well, with our unique philosophy and practices.
+Our philosophy is to approach academics THROUGH the children's play as it naturally arises!
+We do not focus on "school readiness skills"- that's what Kindergarten is for!
+Instead, our activities offer a multi-disciplinary approach to learning: finding colors in the garden, using our counting and measuring skills when cooking, having rich conversations and reading stories to promote literacy, etc.

 Tree House Hollow's Adventure Day Program (for our older Creekside students) ensures that most of our students, who attend 3 or more days, have one full class day in nature.
+In transportation provided by the school, we take a weekly field trip to one of the many wonderful regional parks offered in our county.
+We spend the day immersed in nature, led by the children to wherever the adventure calls them.

 Our Vision is to provide a safe, quality preschool program that emphasizes a connection to nature and respect for all living things.
 We strive to accomplish this through a joyful, play-based curriculum that recognizes and appreciates the unique personality of each child.
 A spirit of caring and community will prevail.